 In 2011, during a partner nonprofit’s annual strategic planning session, they determined they wanted to help start a philanthropy education.
 Understanding the magnitude of the project, they reached out to the NPBC and assisted with getting YPIA curriculum developed and taught.

 In the Classroom – YPIA is one-day-per-week for six weeks class where council members encourage students to learn about their passions and interests while teaching:

 - the differences in the sectors of society (nonprofit, for profit, government)

 Classmates are grouped based on common interests and create “case for support” presentations for an imaginary $500 to support local charities.
 The class votes by secret ballot for the group with the best presentation.

 Through a grant from the Community Foundation, winning students and nonprofit receive real money.

-Since 2012, nearly 800 students have received the YPIA curriculum in public and private middle schools throughout Marion County with $17,000 in grants given to nonprofits.
+Since 2012, more than 900 students have received the YPIA curriculum in public and private middle schools throughout Marion County with $21,000 in grants given to nonprofits.